Raynes/octopress-blog/source/_posts/2012-02-01-i-code-with-things-and-stuff.markdown

 most important stuff can be written in one of those decent languages and you can generally keep your sanity.
 Seriously, go look at gist.vim, a plugin for Vim for the [Gist](https://gist.github.com) API.
-It is pure VimL and well over one thousand lines.
+It is pure VimL and a little over one thousand lines.
 No thanks.

 I used Vim for a day and then I wrote that damned plugin.
 I dived in head first.
 The most information I could find for the Vim interface to